mingyung-park/JARVIS/README.md

 # MLstudy
-this repository is test repo for capstone class
+this repository is test repo for capstone class!!